digipres/publications/ipres/ipres-2009/papers/implementing-metadata-that-guides-digital-preservation-services.md

   that guide digital preservation services.
 This paper analyzes how these services interact and use this metadata and develops a data dictionary to support them.
 creators:
-- Dappert, Angela
+- Angela Dappert
-- Farquhar, Adam
+- Adam Farquhar
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294020/download
 grand_parent: iPRES